Trump -- defiant and dark as ever -- claims Biden would destroy America

 President Donald Trump's demagogic convention speech played out before a spectacular but norm-crushing White House backdrop in a potential super spreader viral event.

-It exemplified why Democrats warn he must be driven from power at all costs -- and why he may win a second term anyway.
+It explained why Democrats warn he must be driven from power at all costs -- and why he may win a second term anyway.

-After a GOP gathering that amounted to one of the most sustained displays of propagandizing in the modern history of Western democracy, Trump painted an apocalyptic vision of a nation on the cusp of a takeover by "violent anarchists," agitators and criminals who would exploit a "weak" Joe Biden to destroy America.
-He claimed that Democrats view America as a "depraved" and "wicked" country that must be punished for its sins.
+After a GOP gathering that amounted to one of the most sustained displays of propagandizing in the modern history of Western democracy, Trump painted an apocalyptic vision of a nation on the cusp of a takeover by "violent anarchists" who would exploit a "weak" Joe Biden to destroy America.
+He claimed that Democrats view this country as a "depraved" and "wicked" country that must be punished for its "sins."

+In accepting the Republican nomination, Trump turned his back on the crowd and surveyed the executive mansion, stretching out his arms in a gesture that exemplified his vision of ultimate, unaccountable presidential power.

 After two weeks of dueling conventions, the choice before voters in November could not be more clear -- or more certain to deepen the national estrangement that may hobble the next presidency, no matter who wins.
 The two sides in the election are not just feuding over what America's future should look like, they are operating from vastly different understandings of the meaning of the republic itself.

-While his rival and ex-President Barack Obama, warned last week that a Trump second term would crush American democracy, the President argued that the survival of traditional -- implicitly White -- American society was on the ballot.
+While his rival and ex-President Barack Obama, warned last week that a Trump second term would crush US democracy, the President argued that the survival of traditional -- implicitly White -- society was on the ballot.

 "Your vote will decide whether we protect law abiding Americans, or whether we give free rein to violent anarchists, agitators and criminals who threaten our citizens," Trump warned.
 "And this election will decide whether we will defend the American way of life, or whether we allow a radical movement to completely dismantle and destroy it."

 Trump, largely sticking to a teleprompter, delivered his speech in a grinding monotone that emphasized the nightmarish prospect he was describing.
-His low-energy delivery lacked the electric showmanship of his rally appearances, the shocking unconventionality of his 2016 convention address or the stark power of his "American carnage" inaugural address.
+His low-energy delivery lacked the electric showmanship of his rally appearances, the shocking unconventionality of his 2016 RNC address or the stark power of his "American carnage" inaugural.
 There was little of the "optimism" promised by his political strategists or the empathy described by so many subordinates in a four-night effort to build his personality cult.

-But taken as a whole, the speech and the Republican National Convention was a fitting explanation of why Trump is so attractive to millions of Americans who flock to his cultural warfare and embrace his disruptive personality.
+But taken as a whole, the imagery of Thursday night's speech, followed by a spectacular fireworks display over the Washington monument, and the Republican National Convention was a fitting explanation of why Trump is so attractive to millions of Americans who flock to his cultural warfare and embrace his disruptive personality.

-"From the moment I left my former life behind, and a good life it was, I have done nothing but fight for you," the President said.
+"From the moment I left my former life behind, and a good life it was, I have done nothing but fight for you," the President said, explaining a presidency that critics see as an exercise in self-serving egotism.
+But one in which his followers perceive a kindred spirit smashing a political and economic system they believe has left them behind.

 "I did what our political establishment never expected and could never forgive, breaking the cardinal rule of Washington politics.
 I kept my promises.